Dos and Don’ts of Protecting Your Driveway

 DON’T Use Sodium Chloride Rock Salt

 Rock salt is not something Amarillo residents have to worry about most of the time, but this year has proven that even Texans should be prepared for winter weather.
 However, rock salt made of sodium chloride can have a negative impact on your concrete surfaces, wearing them down and causing them to crumble and spall.
 Instead, consider using magnesium chloride or smaller amounts of calcium chloride.

 DO Keep It Sealed Every Few Years

 Again, concrete — while strong — is porous, and water can damage it over time.
 Chemical reactions can also wear down your concrete.
-We’ve talked about the importance of concrete coating to protect your concrete, but even concrete coating can be worn down after some time exposed to the elements.
-If you’re beginning to notice your concrete coating is starting to wear off, seal your driveway again.
+If you have a concrete coating and it is starting to wear off, seal your driveway again.
 It’s much easier to reseal concrete than it is to have to replace the surface altogether.

 DON’T Use a Metal Shovel or Rake

 Whether you’re removing snow from an unexpected snowstorm or raking leaves and debris away from your driveway, a metal shovel can leave scratches and scrapes on your concrete driveway, and it can be even worse on asphalt driveways.
 Set that metal shovel or rake aside and instead use a plastic shovel.

 DO Clear Debris From Your Driveway